Gbyte Recovery

 Calendar events are just one type of data that can go missing.
 If you're dealing with multiple types of lost data, start with our complete iPhone data recovery guide to understand all your recovery options

-Method | Success Rate | Data Risk | Can Preview Events | Time Cost | Covers All Scenarios? |
+Recovery Method | Success Rate | Data Risk | Preview Events? | Time Cost | Best For... |

-Basic Settings Fix | Low (~30%) | None | ❌ | 5-10 mins | ❌ (Sync issues only) |
+Basic Settings Fix | Low (~30%) | None | ❌ | 5 mins | Sync or "Sync All" issues |

-iCloud / iTunes Restore | Mid-High | High (Wipe Current Data) | ❌ | 1-3 hours | ⚠️ (Requires Backup) |
+iCloud/iTunes Restore | Mid-High | High (Wipe Data) | ❌ | 1-3 hours | Total device rollback |

-GByte Recovery | High | None (Safe Scan) | ✅ | ~10 mins | ✅ (Delete/Lost/No Backup) |
+GByte Recovery | High | None (Safe) | ✅ | ~10 mins | Deleted/No Backup |

 If your calendar events disappeared due to a sync error, system glitch, or accidental deletion, the fastest way to know whether they’re still recoverable is to run a free scan.